GabrielBortolote/bix/README.md

 ![challenge](./readme_images/challenge.png/)

-## SOLUTION
+## Solution

-To solve this data pipeline we can use simple python data handling techiniques to transform the given data into pandas dataframes and then handle the dataframes the way we want.
+To solve this data pipeline, we can use simple Python data handling techniques to transform the given data into pandas dataframes and then handle the dataframes the way we want.

-Querying data from a SQL database is very simple using pandas, we just need to create the connection with the provided database and then quey the data using a SQL query.
-Pandas already have a function that receives the connection and the query and then return the dataframe with the database reply:
+Querying data from a SQL database is straightforward using pandas.
+We just need to create the connection with the provided database and then query the data using an SQL query.
+Pandas already has a function that receives the connection and the query and then returns the dataframe with the database reply:

 ```python
 df = pd.read_sql_query(query, connection)
 ```

-Querying data from an API is more complicated, we need to do one web request for each employee listed on the query above, we can do it asynchronously to be faster, this way, all the requests are triggered together instead of triggering the next one only when the previous one is completed:
+Querying data from an API is more complicated.
+We need to make one web request for each employee listed in the query above.
+We can do it asynchronously to be faster, this way, all the requests are triggered together instead of triggering the next one only when the previous one is completed:

 ```python